 DIRECTOR’S DESK CHRISTINA R. GHALY, MD DIRECTOR

 Nationally, the month of May is used to acknowledge the contributions and significance that health care services has on our communities.
 This May is particularly important as we surpass the grim milestone of a year in pandemic.
 During the last year, the importance of the work you do as part of LA County’s Health Services has been front and center in the hearts and minds of LA County residents.
-Without a doubt everyone at DHS continues to step up and contribute to the essential work of providing compassionate care for the most vulnerable in our communities and for that I am grateful.
+Without a doubt everyone at Health Services continues to step up and contribute to the essential work of providing compassionate care for the most vulnerable in our communities and for that I am grateful.

 As we kick off the month of May, there is much to be proud of and celebrate.
 National Nurse Day will be celebrated on May 6, National Public Service Recognition Week is May 2 – 8 and National Hospital Week will be commemorated May 10-14.